Table of Contents

 The Khan-Koirala duo are masters at their craft, ones that rival Academy Award-winning veterans of Hollywood.
 Such is the power of Khan and Koirala’s performance as romantic lovers that we are satisfied only when they are on screen in a duet-duel combination, or when Amar is searching for Meghna, or when Meghna’s heart’s high walls slowly erase as she yearns for Amar.
 When the power duo is not on screen together, either in physical form or as figments of thoughts in each other’s eyes, the film is merely a beautifully carved frame without its painting.
 When the frame is devoid of the two, we search for them, just as Amar searches for Meghna.
 Only masterpieces in Cinema are able to cause this sensation in their audiences.

-The song Dil Se Re is a visual masterpiece and serves as the synopsis and foreshadower of the entire film.
-The song Satrangi Re is a visual symbol of the declaration of their love for each other which has transcended to Sufi-ism, a meditation, a tantric dance, with Koirala cradling her beau Khan in her lap, very much alluding to ‘The Pietà’, a Renaissance sculpture of Mary cradling Jesus, by the master Michelangelo Buonarroti, housed in St. Peter’s Basilica, Vatican City.
+The music by multi-Oscar winner A.R.
+Rahman is the breath and the soul of this masterpiece.
+The human body is beautiful, but it would be lifeless without soul and breath.
+A. R. Rahman is that soul and breath that gives life to Dil Se.
+A.R.
+Rahman is more than just a musician, he is a poet, a philosopher, a sage of music that forces open even the toughest of walls reaching into the deepest crevices of our hearts.
+Rahman’s composition of the song Dil Se Re is a visual and audible masterpiece and serves as the synopsis and foreshadower of the entire film.
+Rahman’s composition of the song Satrangi Re is a visual and audible symbol of the declaration of the Manisha and Shah Rukh’s love for each other which has transcended to Sufi-ism, a meditation, a tantric dance, with Koirala cradling her beau Khan in her lap, very much alluding to ‘The Pietà’, a Renaissance sculpture of Mary cradling Jesus, by the master Michelangelo Buonarroti, housed in St. Peter’s Basilica, Vatican City.
 When Amar dances with Meghna, it is always only the two, intimate.
 As if to say they need/want/choose only each other.
 Whereas, when Amar is seen dancing without Meghna, it is usually with a group of backup dancers, never intimate, always a performance.
 Whether that be with Chhaiya Chhaiya’s Malaika Arora and the backup crew or Jiya Jale’s Preity Zinta and the backup crew.
 Between Amar and Meghna, it isn’t a performance, there are no backup dancers, it is only the two, dueting, dueling, it is animalistic, a mating call, a foreplay, a sexual union, an ode to love, an intimate waltz, a symphony without the orchestra- we are not invited, we are intruding, trespassing even.
+Chhaiya Chhaiya is Rahman’s composition, a song that has life bursting out of every note.

 Art when done with heart and passion has the power to erase man-made and mental borders.
 Dil Se did just that.
 In this corporatized world of movies with an infestation of sequels and franchises, an original film such as Dil Se is a true gift – and its success and longevity prove that audiences want more original films.
 I personally know that this is one tribute that I will always cherish.”